pratixashah/Mission-to-Mars/README.md

 ## scrape_mars.py: A Python script with a function called scrape that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data

+## app.py:
-## Flask Application: Uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+Uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

 **1. /scrape** uses scrape_mars.py script and call scrape function.
 Stores the return value in Mongo as a Python dictionary.

 **2. /** uses query Mongo database and pass the mars data into an HTML template to display the data.

+## index.html:
-## index.html:** HTML file that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+HTML file that will take the mars data dictionary and display all of the data in the appropriate HTML elements.